codex-academy/SortAndSearch/pages/sorting.md

 # Sorting

-Sorting a list in Javascript is as easy as calling the `sort` function.
+Sorting a list in JavaScript is as easy as calling the `sort` function.
 You can specify how it should be sorted by passing it in a command function.
 But what is it doing behind the scenes?

 A basic sort functions might compare each values in a list with each other and then swap the values around until there are no more values to be swapped.